[Skip to Content]

 Complaints Against an Accredited Program or Applicant

-This form should be used to submit a complaint alleging that a CAPP-accredited program or an applicant for accreditation is not in compliance with CAPP’s accreditation standards, policies, or requirements.
-The Accreditation Commission reviews these complaints in a timely, fair, and equitable manner and will assess whether the allegations state a possible violation of accreditation requirements.
+This form should be used to submit a complaint alleging that a CAPP-accredited program or an applicant for accreditation is not in compliance with CAPP accreditation standards, policies, or requirements.

 Complaints Against the Accreditation Commission

-Complaints to the United State Department of Education:
+Complaints to the United State Department of Education

 Phone: 1-800-USA-LEARN (1-800-872-5327)